 According to a 2016 report by ILGA-Europe on LGBT rights, Greece came 15th out of 49 countries in Europe.

-Notwithstanding this, the gay scene in Athens has progressed rapidly over the past few years.
-Most of the scene is located in the Gazi area of Athens, which has become known as the gay village (located just north of Kerameikos/ΣΤ.ΚΕΡΑΜΕΙΚΟΥ metro station).
+The gay scene in Athens has developed rapidly over the past few years.
+Most of the scene is located in the Gazi district, which has become known as the gay village (located near Kerameikos/ΣΤ.ΚΕΡΑΜΕΙΚΟΥ metro station).

-General attitudes can be quite conservative, so you will not see many rainbow flags flying or lovers walking hand-in-hand.
+General attitudes can be quite conservative, so you will not see many rainbow flags flying.
 The scene is not underground, but a little less in-your-face compared with other major cities in Europe.

 However, Athenians are very friendly and welcoming.
 Gay travellers can expect the same treatment as anyone else in shops, restaurants and hotels.